mobily-enterprises/jsonreststores/README.md

         hardLimitOnQueries: 50,
       });

+      var managersCars = new ManagersCars();
-      ManagersCars.onlineAll( app );
+      managersCars.setAllRoutes( app );

-You have two stores: one is the simple `Managers` store with a list of names and surname; the other one is the `ManagersCars` store: note how the URL for `ManagersCars` includes `managerId`.
+You have two stores: one is the simple `managers` store with a list of names and surname; the other one is the `managersCars` store: note how the URL for `managersCars` includes `managerId`.

-The ManagersCars store will will respond to `GET /managers/2222/cars/3333` (to fetch car 3333 of manager 2222), `GET /workspace/2222/users` (to get all cars of manager 2222), and so on.
+The managersCars store will will respond to `GET /managers/2222/cars/3333` (to fetch car 3333 of manager 2222), `GET /workspace/2222/users` (to get all cars of manager 2222), and so on.

-Remember that in `ManagersCars`:
+Remember that in `managersCars`:

-* Queries will _always_ honour the filter on `managerId`, both in queries and single-record operations.
+* Remote queries will _always_ honour the filter on `managerId`, both in queries and single-record operations.

 ### On naming conventions